 The College Bar

 With a much more relaxed vibe than other colleges, the college bar has a host of unique cocktails invented by our barman Yannick, at a very cheap price of £2.40 a pint, £3.70 for a weaker cocktail or £5 for a stronger one.
-They also sell spirit mixers for the less adventurous and soft drinks for the non-drinkers.
-There’s no need to worry about cash for the bar as everything can be paid with your Bod card.
+They also sell spirit mixers for the less adventurous and soft drinks for the non-drinkers, as well as 50p Capri Suns!

 - The King’s Arms (adjacent to Wadham College, on Holywell Street – a students’ favourite)